 Education and Training

 Education is a key element of our Program.
-Upon hire, all employees receive corporate compliance training on the Code.
+Upon hire, all employees receive corporate compliance training on the Global Code of Conduct and Business Ethics and relevant compliance policies.
 Specialized training occurs in specific departments and across the Company for issues where compliance risks might be greater or where a need for additional training has been identified.
-The specialized training may include, but is not limited to, modules related to: HIPAA, the prohibition of off-label promotion, and compliance generally.
-In addition, the trainers and sales managers periodically address corporate compliance issues at regional and national sales meetings.
-Training is updated as needed for reasons that may include: changes in the law, new risk areas, and changes to the PhRMA Code or other regionally specific codes or laws.
+The specialized training may include, but is not limited to, modules related to: data privacy, the prohibition of off-label promotion, and compliance generally.
+In addition, compliance leadership, trainers, and sales managers periodically address corporate compliance issues at regional and national sales meetings.
+Training is updated as needed for reasons that may include changes in the law, new risk areas, and changes to the PhRMA Code or other regionally specific codes or laws.

 Our Program includes education and training of our Directors, officers, and employees on BioMarin’s Program and compliance related activities, risks, and laws.

-BioMarin is committed to maintaining the awareness of the Program through communication to its employees.
-BioMarin distributes communications to employees through a variety of methods including but not limited to the following: all-hands meetings, broadcast emails, and letters.
-BioMarin also maintains a toll-free hotline for reporting of compliance concerns and a process for investigating and documenting concerns.
+BioMarin is committed to maintaining awareness of the Program through communication to its employees.
+BioMarin distributes communications to employees through a variety of methods including but not limited to all-hands meetings, Commercial team meetings, and company-wide or department-specific emails.
+BioMarin also maintains a toll-free hotline and website for reporting compliance concerns, as well as a process for investigating and documenting concerns.
 In the U.S., reporters can reach the hotline by calling +1 (866) 513-7198.
-Other access numbers for global locations are available on www.BIOMARIN.ethicspoint.com.
+Other countries’ access numbers, as well as the ability to report online, are available at www.BIOMARIN.ethicspoint.com.

-BioMarin encourages Directors, officers, and employees to promptly report suspected or actual violations of our Program and laws and regulations governing our business.
-Our toll-free hotline allows for anonymous reporting (except where prohibited by law) and is monitored by the Compliance Officer.
+BioMarin requires Directors, officers, and employees to promptly report suspected or actual violations of our Program and laws and regulations governing our business.
+Our toll-free hotline and website allow for anonymous reporting (except where prohibited by law) and is monitored by the Compliance Officer.

 Auditing and Monitoring

-BioMarin is committed to an effective compliance program.
-Enforcement action for compliance program violations is addressed in the Code and various human resources policies.
+BioMarin is committed to an effective compliance Program.
+Accountability for compliance Program violations is required by the Code and other policy documentation.

 Responding to Detected Offenses